AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-carousel/c-html5-aem-carousel-customizingviewer/r-html5-aem-carousel-customize-setindicator.md

 ---
 description: Set indicator is a series of dots rendered at the bottom of the viewer.
 It shows the current position within the set.
-seo-description: Set indicator is a series of dots rendered at the bottom of the viewer.
-It shows the current position within the set.
-seo-title: Set indicator

 solution: Experience Manager
 title: Set indicator
-uuid: 3f90a216-654f-44a9-947d-592bd5f342d4

 feature: Dynamic Media Classic,Viewers,SDK/API,Carousel Banners
 role: Developer,Business Practitioner
 ---